-After the ending of the LTIP 2017-2019 the Board of Directors of UniCredit launched on 2 December 2019 the new LTIP 2020-2023 aiming to align Top and Senior Management interests to the long-term value creation for the shareholder, to share price and Group performance appreciation and sustaining a sound and prudent risk management, orienting the performance management measurement on a multi-year horizon, aligned with Team 23 Strategic Plan.
-The 2020-23 LTI Plan fundamentally mirrors the previous version "2017-19 LTIP" with only a few modifications.
+The LTIP 2020-2023 aims to align Top and Senior Management interests to the long-term value creation for the shareholder, to share price and Group performance appreciation and sustaining a sound and prudent risk management, orienting the performance management measurement on a multi-year horizon, aligned with Team 23 Strategic Plan.

-The period for fulfilling the gateway conditions was increased to four years.
+The period for fulfilling the gateway conditions was linked to the respective Multi-Year-Plan.
 In addition, the scorecard of the LTI Plan includes seven weighted KPIs on profitability, asset quality, industrial and sustainability.
-The majority is evaluated on the average performance during the four year period.
+The majority is evaluated on the average performance during the four-year period.